 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Over one billion people travel by air each year.
 The information in this article refers to considerations regarding fitness to fly as a passenger.
-Where asked to advise or certify an aviator's fitness to fly, please refer to the 'Internet and further reading' link below for the Aviation Health Unit of the Civil Aviation Authority (the United Kingdom's aviation regulatory authority) and look under their 'Medical' section.
+Where asked to advise or certify an aviator's fitness to fly, please refer to the 'Further reading & references' link below for the Aviation Health Unit of the Civil Aviation Authority (the UK's aviation regulatory authority) and look under their 'Medical' section.

 The information given is general and not exhaustive; the links to the individual guidelines should be used to examine issues in more detail.
 Individual patients may need to have several conditions taken into account and different airlines have varied policies.
 More difficult cases are best considered with specialist advice and/or liaison with the particular airline's medical advisors.
 The sources of advice used are only guidelines and clinical judgement should always be used in their interpretation.